 If your cat isn’t up for eating right away, consider offering it soft wet food instead.
 If your cat doesn’t eat within 24 hours of coming home, you must call your vet immediately.

-What to Feed a Cat with No Teeth
+What to Feed a Toothless Cat

 Fractured teeth are common in cats, with the most common ones being at the tip of a cat’s canine and the premolars.
 Even small fractures can lead to pain in cats because their pulp tissue extends close to the end of the tooth.